 Gross vs Net Income for Employees

-For individuals (mainly employees), gross vs net income is not as complicated as for the business entities.
+For individuals (mainly employees), gross vs net income is not as complicated as for business entities.
 Gross income or gross pay is the total salary that the employer pays, i.e., before taxes and other deductions.
-A point to note is that gross income is not the amount that an employee takes back home, rather it is what the employee costs to the employer.
-So, net income for the employee is gross incomes less taxes and other deductions.
+A point to note is that gross income is not the amount an employee takes back home.
+Instead, it is what the employee costs to the employer.
+So, net income for the employee is gross income less taxes and other deductions.